engineyard/ey-cloud-recipes/cookbooks/elasticsearch/README.md

 Using it
 --------

-  * Somehow get the cookcookb provided in this git repo as a cookbook called 'elasticsearch' in your local ey-cloud-recipes fork.
-Submodules work, so do other methods.
+  * There is two ways to run this recipe.
+By default you can use the 'default' recipe and use this in an clustered configuration that requires utility instances.
+Alternatively you can use the alternate recipe called 'non_util' which will configure your app_master/solo instance to have elasticsearch.
+You would add to main/recipes/default.rb the following,

+``require_recipe "elasticsearch::non_util"``

+  * Otheriwse you would do the following

 ``require_recipe "elasticsearch"``

-  * Upload recipes to your environment
+  * Now you should upload the recipes to your environment,

 ``ey recipes upload -e <environment>``

+  * If you picked the non_util recipe you can ignore naming your utility instances.
+Upload the recipe, click apply and you should find the neccesary things done;otherwise name your utility instances like below.

   * Add an utility instance with the following naming scheme(s)
       * elasticsearch_0
       * elasticsearch_1